Scolvo/Scolvo-workstation/README.md

 This repo can be used to launch a full Scolvo Dev environment locally or on a cloud based Virtual Machine.
+(Getting started with Scolvo Development Framework: https://github.com/Scolvo/Scolvo-Development-Platform)

 # Starting the server